veganaize/closure-compiler/How-do-I-make-closure-compiler-stop-breaking-my-API-by-renaming-things?.md

     this.action = action;
   }

-  // remainder of this clas
+  // remainder of this class
 }
 ```